jaspervdj/jaspervdj/posts/2023-06-19-haskell-puzzles.md

 [Francesco](https://mazzo.li/),
 [Jussi](https://github.com/joamaki) and
 [Patrick](https://github.com/chpatrick).

-We came up with some puzzles where you are given some Haskell tokens, and the goal is to **rearrange them into an expression that evaluates to a desired value**.
+You are given some Haskell tokens and a goal term, and you need to **rearrange the tokens into an expression that produces the goal**.

-Here a simple warmup exercise:
+Here a simple warmup exercise just to get an idea of how it works:

 <div id="puzzle_iterate" class="puzzle" data-puzzle='{
     "goal": "[0,1,2,3,4]",